 Harcourts St Helens has no reason to doubt the accuracy of the information in this document which has been sourced from means which are considered reliable, however we cannot guarantee accuracy.
 Prospective purchasers are advised to carry out their own investigations.

 The size of Cornwall is approximately 5.4 square kilometres.
-It has 3 parks covering nearly 51.8% of total area.
+There are 3 parks, covering nearly 51.8% of the total area.
 The population of Cornwall in 2016 was 65 people.
 By 2021 the population was 82 showing a population growth of 26.2% in the area during that time.
 The predominant age group in Cornwall is 70-79 years.
 Households in Cornwall are primarily childless couples and are likely to be repaying $300 - $449 per month on mortgage repayments.
 In general, people in Cornwall work in a labourer occupation.In 2021, 71.10% of the homes in Cornwall were owner-occupied compared with 103.80% in 2016.

 N/A